gazebosim/gz-sim/tutorials/model_creation.md

-\page model_creation Model creation
+\page entity_creation Entity creation

-This tutorial gives an introduction to the Ignition Gazebo's service `/world/<world name>/create`.
+This tutorial gives an introduction to Ignition Gazebo's service `/world/<world name>/create`.
-This service will allow to create models in the scene such us spheres, lights, etc.
+This service allows creating entities in the scene such us spheres, lights, etc.

-Ignition Gazebo creates many services which depends on the plugins that are specified in the SDF.
+Ignition Gazebo creates many services depending on the plugins that are specified in the SDF.
-In this case we need to load the `UserCommands` plugin, this will offer the `create` services.
+In this case we need to load the `UserCommands` plugin, which will offer the `create` service.
-You can include the `UserCommands` system plugin including this lines in your SDF:
+You can include the `UserCommands` system plugin including these lines in your SDF:

 ```xml
 <plugin